-6 Asserting that "Congress and the Executive made bold promises to the public -- the war on this, the war on that -- but nothing was ever accomplished in a timely way", Senator Howard Baker wrote that ". . . we [he and Senator Thomas Eagleton] believed that the body politic had elected us to make the difficult decisions.
+&lt;sup>8 Asserting that "Congress and the Executive made bold promises to the public -- the war on this, the war on that -- but nothing was ever accomplished in a timely way", Senator Howard Baker wrote that "... we [he and Senator Thomas Eagleton] believed that the body politic had elected us to make the difficult decisions.
 We did not believe that we were elected to delegate our responsibilities to administrative agencies" (Baker, 2005).

-Melnick (1983) emphasized that federal courts played a significant role in events.
-Judges had the duty to protect public health and environmental values.
-They also saw that EPA administrators "had the power to destroy firms and put thousands of people out of work".
-Federal courts lacked scientific and professional expertise to deal with complex technical issues.
-They therefore tended to uphold agency decisions that had been developed by scientific and technical specialists.
+specialists.
 Some courts even took activist positions that increased the severity of the CAA law.
 Examples are Sierra Club v.
 Ruckelshaus (1972) that ruled state implementation plans must not only attain national air quality standards, but also avoid degradation of air cleaner than national standards.
 The noted case, National Resources Defense Council v.
-Environmental Protection Agency7, disallowed dispersion with tall stacks as a means of reducing ambient pollution levels.
+Environmental Protection Agency, disallowed dispersion with tall stacks as a means of reducing ambient pollution levels.
 The Supreme Court decision in Whitman v.
 American Trucking Ass'ns, Inc. (2001) confirmed that EPA could not consider the cost of implementing a national ambient air quality standard in its enforcement decisions.